RauhoferE/MusicServer/README.md

 This is only needed for the Root user all other registered users will have the correct role.
 This will be fixed in future updates.

+## Further additions

+In the following paragraphs are serveral ideas for the continuation and improvment of the project.

+Since the main point of the project is to offer the user a local audio library, one of the main improvements would be the creation of a peer to peer structure.
+This would allow him to connect his own library to others, so that the offered music catalogue would increase.
+Furthermore this would allow the users to create playlists, sessions and listen to music together over the internet.

+Another point of interest would be the implementation of a search engine, if the library contained a large amount of songs.
+That allows the user not only to search the available library faster, but also filter it after genres, artists and instruments.

+Lastly through advancements in the field of artificial intelligence the implementation of a similarity search algorithm would increase the usability of the platform.
+One possible use-case is the search for similar tracks in the available music catalogue or the creation of whole playlists that are based on the audio attributes of a specific song.

 ## Configuration for the MusicServer